flukejones/asusctl/README.md

 [Become a Patron!](https://www.patreon.com/bePatron?u=7602281) - [Asus Linux Website](https://asus-linux.org/)

 **WARNING:** Many features are developed in tandem with kernel patches.
-If you see a feature is missing you either need a patched kernel, or v6.1 which has all my work merged upstream.
+If you see a feature is missing you either need a patched kernel or latest release.

 `asusd` is a utility for Linux to control many aspects of various ASUS laptops but can also be used with non-asus laptops with reduced features.